bf4r/tush/README.md

 Install dependencies of individual modules.
 A system for installing module dependencies is coming soon.
 For now, you have to check which dependencies the module needs.

-The base program does not have any dependencies besides [bash](https://www.gnu.org/software/bash/).
+The base program does not have any dependencies besides [bash](https://www.gnu.org/software/bash/) and the [GNU coreutils](https://www.gnu.org/software/coreutils/).
+These are pre-installed on distributions of GNU/Linux.

 ## Installation
 1. Clone the repository